-- Dan Browned: Do not take everything you see on this channel as truth.
+- Falsely Advertised Accuracy: Do not take everything you see on this channel as truth.
 Actual fact count may vary.

-- Hollywood History: Arguably more frequent after Network Decay, although it was present even before then (see Fan Nickname).
+- Hollywood History: Arguably more frequent after Network Decay, although it was present even before.

-- Stock Footage: Scenes originally filmed for History Channel programs have a bad habit of being recycled on completely unrelated programs or features.
+- Stock Footage: Scenes that were originally filmed for one History Channel program have a bad habit of being recycled on completely unrelated programs or features.
 A lot.
 Often, the later programs' scripts will wander blatantly off-topic so they can pad things out with footage already in their clip library.